I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_ndis_switch_port_destination.md

 <div class="alert"><b>Note</b>  This member must specify the index value of a network adapter that is in a connected state.
 Index values for network adapters that are in a created or disconnected state cannot be specified.
 For more information about network connection states, see <a href="https://msdn.microsoft.com/1E2075E3-D7CC-4364-ABB2-D5969DB361B5">Hyper-V Extensible Switch Port and Network Adapter States</a>.</div>
 <div> </div>

-`PortId`

-An NDIS_SWITCH_PORT_ID value that specifies the unique identifier of the destination port on the extensible switch.
+`IsExcluded`

+If this member is set to TRUE, the packet will not be delivered to the
+    destination port.

+`PreserveVLAN`

+If this member is set to TRUE, the 802.1Q virtual local area network (VLAN) information will be preserved when the packet is delivered to the destination port.

 `PreservePriority`

 If this member is set to TRUE, the 802.1Q priority information will be preserved when the packet is delivered to the destination port.

-`PreserveVLAN`

-If this member is set to TRUE, the 802.1Q virtual local area network (VLAN) information will be preserved when the packet is delivered to the destination port.

 `Reserved`